s39674/Image2schematic/README.md

 This branch is dedicated for EasyOCR integration.

-I use `OpenCV` (https://opencv.org/) for image detection and modification and `skidl` (https://github.com/devbisme/skidl) for building out a schematic.

 **Global SITREP**: managed to get EasyOCR working with OpenCV.
 Added a few function to process input, WIP.

 ---------------------------------------------------